Top Data Engineering Managed Services for 2026

 AI project red flags

 The most dangerous phrase in vendor meetings is “AI readiness.”
-It usually means nothing.
+It usually means nothing specific.

 Reject vendors that promise AI outcomes without a concrete plan for data quality, feature engineering, lineage, access control, and curated training datasets.
 Also reject any partner pushing data mesh or federated ownership models without evidence they can support domain accountability and governance in your operating environment.